-Peripheral Blood Stem Cell Harvesting In Children
+Peripheral Blood Stem Cell Harvesting in Children

 What do I need to know about peripheral blood stem cell harvesting?

-- Your child may need medicine to increase the number of stem cells in his blood.
+- Your child may need medicine to increase the number of stem cells in his or her blood.
 This includes injections for about 5 days before stem cell harvesting.
-Your child may need blood or urine tests before having his stem cells harvested.
+Your child may also need blood or urine tests before having his or her stem cells harvested.

-What will happen during a peripheral blood stem cell harvest?
+What will happen during the procedure?

 What are the risks of peripheral blood stem cell harvesting?

 Care AgreementYou have the right to help plan your child's care.
 Learn about your child's health condition and how it may be treated.
-Discuss treatment options with your child's caregivers to decide what care you want for your child.
+Discuss treatment options with your child's healthcare providers to decide what care you want for your child.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

-© 2015 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+© Copyright Merative 2022 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.

 Learn more about Peripheral Blood Stem Cell Harvesting